I have always looked at the photos of Yellowstone and dreamed of the day we would vacation at Yellowstone ourselves. Well, it finally happened!

 Where we stayed

 Our vacation at Yellowstone was amazing.
 We only had 2 days.
 They were busy, full days, but we were able to see a lot.
 I would recommend at least 3-4 days in the park if possible.
-We went with my brother and his family, which was so much fun!
-They were nice enough to do research ahead of time on where to go.
+I will share our schedule of stops, and you can decide what would suit you.

 Grand prismatic springs overlook